- How do I contact a moderator?

-Please click on the red flag button bottom left of the post and fill in the box that comes up with an explanation of what the problem is.
-This will inform the moderation team of the problem.
-You can do this in PMs, reviews and comments as well.
-We respond to reported posts first.
-PM'ing a moderator will be slower.
-Whatever you do, please DO NOT separately PM multiple moderators.
-That ends up wasting our time.
-The best and fastest way to contact us is always the red flag button.
+Please click on the report button located in the lower left corner of the post and fill in the box that comes up with an explanation of what the problem is.
+This will inform the moderators of the problem.
+You can do this in PMs, reviews, and comments as well.
+The moderators respond to reported posts first.
+PM'ing a moderator will always be slower.
+The best and fastest way to contact us is always the report button.

-Important: Moderation staff are either tagged as "Moderator" or "Administrator".
-No other members are part of the staff.
-Please make sure a member has one of those tags before assuming that any message from a member, private or public is from staff.
+Important: Moderation Team members are either tagged as "Moderator" or "Administrator".
+Please make sure a member has one of those tags before assuming that any message from a member, private or public, is from the moderators.

-Every day on Head-Fi, 2000-4000 posts are made.
+Thousands of posts are made on Head-Fi each day.
 Of those, only a handful are ever deleted that aren't blatant spam, so in the rare case your post is deleted, we appreciate your patience and consideration if you don't get notified of the reason.

 Deletion isn't permanent, and can be reversed.
-It is not unusual for posts to be re-instated, sometimes after being edited, after a major thread clean-up upon further review.
+It is not unusual for posts to be reinstated, sometimes after being edited, following a major thread clean-up upon further review.

 Important: Some sponsors, who have their own forum or blog can moderate that forum or blog.
 If your post was removed from a sponsor's forum or blog, it was very likely NOT done by the moderators.

-The only thing we (the moderating staff) wish of the forum is the same thing that the majority of members do: To be able to enjoy our hobby in a fun way with other people.
+The only thing we (the moderators) wish of the forum is the same thing that the majority of members do: To be able to enjoy our hobby in a fun way with other people.
 The only reason we do what we do is that we want to continue seeing Head-Fi as a great place to do that, for everyone.
-So while breaking any of the rules once is unlikely to get you banned, if members are repeatedly reporting your posts and we repeatedly have to give you warnings, then at some point you're going to find your account restricted or banned for some period of time, if not permanently.
+So while breaking any of the rules once is unlikely to get you banned, if members are repeatedly reporting your posts and we repeatedly have to give you warnings, then at some point you may find your account restricted or banned for some period of time, if not permanently.
 We don't like banning people and it is relatively rare, but we're human and we only have so much patience.

 However, the following will almost certainly result in a permanent and irrevocable ban: